dhutapratama/docs/broadcasting.md

 <a name="listening-for-event-broadcasts"></a>
 #### Listening For Event Broadcasts

 Next, all that remains is to listen for the event in our JavaScript application.
-We can do this using [Laravel Echo](#client-side-installation).
+We can do this using [Lets Echo](#client-side-installation).
 First, we'll use the `private` method to subscribe to the private channel.
 Then, we may use the `listen` method to listen for the `OrderShipmentStatusUpdated` event.
 By default, all of the event's public properties will be included on the broadcast event:

 ```js
 Echo.private(`orders.${orderId}`)